History of Finland: Civil war

 Finland after 1917 was bitterly divided along social lines.
 The Whites consisted of the Swedish-speaking middle and upper classes and the farmers and peasantry who dominated the northern two-thirds of the land.
 They had a conservative outlook and rejected socialism.
 The Socialist-Communist Reds comprised the Finnish-speaking urban workers and the landless rural cottagers.
 They had a radical outlook and rejected capitalism.

 From January to May 1918, Finland experienced the brief but bitter Finnish Civil War.
 On one side there were the "white" civil guards, who fought for the anti-Socialists.
 On the other side were the Red Guards, which consisted of workers and tenant farmers.
 The latter proclaimed a Finnish Socialist Workers' Republic.
 World War I was still underway and the defeat of the Red Guards was achieved with support from Imperial Germany, while Sweden remained neutral and Russia withdrew its forces.
 The Reds lost the war and the White peasantry rose to political leadership in the 1920s–1930s.
 About 37,000 men died, most of them in prisoner camps ravaged by influenza and other diseases.
+10,000 leftists were also executed by the White Guard forces during the White Terror in 1918.